ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 * Backend java application
 * Frontend ionic app
-* IOT sensor data ingestion
+* IoT sensor data ingestion

 We will highlight some key features of each architectural section in the following paragraphs.